riaacordero/riritheartist/README.md

 # You found my portfolio!

-Hi there, this is my first-ever personal project and portfolio website.
-At the moment, I haven't opened this to the public yet so I cannot provide you the link.
+Hi there, this is my first-ever personal webdev project and portfolio website.

-[Repo is currently private!]
+[Website will be up soon! 🤞]

-Written in Javascript and powered by ReactJS.
+Built using React.